Contact us

 What Does Fentanyl Do?

-Fentanyl addiction usually begins with a legitimate prescription or recreational drug use.
-Since fentanyl is so potent, individuals may quickly develop tolerance to the substance and need increasingly larger doses to achieve the same effect.
-As time passes, people often need more of the drug to feel normal and maintain basic functioning; this indicates a transition from occasional use to a full-fledged addiction.
+Fentanyl addiction often begins with a legitimate prescription or recreational drug use.
+Due to fentanyl’s potency, individuals quickly develop tolerance, requiring larger doses for the same effect.
+Over time, individuals require more of the drug to feel normal and maintain basic functioning, marking a transition from occasional use to full-fledged addiction.

-As with any addiction, individuals suffering from fentanyl addiction are prone to several physical and psychological detrimental effects.
-Many experience intense cravings for the drug, even after going through a period of abstinence or attempting treatment for their addiction; withdrawal symptoms such as nausea, fatigue, restlessness, and insomnia are also common.
+Individuals suffering from fentanyl addiction experience several physical and psychological detrimental effects.
+Many face intense cravings for the drug, even after periods of abstinence or treatment attempts.
+Common withdrawal symptoms include nausea, fatigue, restlessness, and insomnia.

-Long-term consequences of using the drug can include liver damage, increased risk of heart attack or stroke, suppressed immune system function, damaged respiratory system, and depression or anxiety disorders due to neurochemical imbalances caused by prolonged abuse of opioids.
+Long-term fentanyl use results in liver damage, increased heart attack or stroke risk, suppressed immune function, respiratory system damage, and depression or anxiety disorders due to neurochemical imbalances from prolonged opioid abuse.

 Seeking Help for IV Fentanyl Addiction